 The game has you focused on planting and cultivating seeds, as you shape the ever-changing forest, and take your trees through their full life cycle.
 You earn points as their leaves collect energy from the sun’s rays, reminding us all of the importance of trees within our ecosystem.
 The locations you sow seeds at is vital to your success so there’s some neat strategy here, as well as some educational elements.

-It’s super easy to learn and ideal with 4 players, although only 2 are required.
+It’s super easy to learn and ideal with four players, although only two are required.
 It looks gorgeous too.

 Blue Orange Games Photosynthesis Board Game - Award Winning Family or Adult Strategy Board Game for 2 to 4 Players.
 Recommended for Ages 8 & Up.

 Odds are that you and others in your family have at least played some video games in the past.
 Boss Monster takes the spirit of retro video games and turns it into a fun and satisfying dungeon building card game.
-It only takes about 20 minutes to play and is perfect for 2 to 4 players.
+It only takes about 20 minutes to play and is perfect for two to four players.

 Players are the villain in this arrangement, attempting to lure adventurers into their dungeon in a bid to destroy them with some retro gaming inspired monsters.
 There’s a surprising amount of depth here, while still remaining simple to learn.
 Numerous expansion packs mean this could be a long-term favorite over the years too.

-Codenames is an enjoyable social word game for 2 to 8 players, with the optimal amount being 4.
+Codenames is an enjoyable social word game for two to eight players, with the optimal amount being four.
 Two rival spymasters know the secret identities of 25 agents, with their teammates knowing the agents only by their codenames.
 Teams have to see who can make contact with all their agents first, via series of one-word clues that can point to multiple words on the table.